 The Gemology Institute of America (GIA) started in 1931 in Los Angeles, California.
 The school and the lab have become world famous for their research and their work with diamonds.
 Having created the Diamond Grading System used by the world over, the GIA education has an especially strong Diamonds program, reputed to be the best in the world.
 They opened up their Bangkok branch in 1993 and have been providing gemological education to Asia ever since.
 Their 6 month Graduate Gemologist (GG) program consists of two sections (Colored Stones and Diamonds).
 Current prices found here.

-We have three very well known and very reputable schools.
+We have three very well known and very reputable schools and the new kid on the block.
 AIGS is known for colored stones, synthetics, treatments, and market pricing.
 GIA is known for diamonds, sales, and preparation for entry into the jewelry sales industry.
 GEM-A is known to be the most technical and theoretical program which is great for those that want to go deeper into the mechanisms behind how gems exist and function on a physical level.
-All three are great options depending on your needs.
+IGT is the school that takes you to the next level of training.
+All four are great options depending on your needs.
 But what about Bangkok?
 Why travel all the way across the world when you can find great Gemology schools in the US, Canada, Europe, and China?